Using skrebate

 0.20529375 0.17374375]

-To retrieve a list of indices for the top scoring features ranked by increasing score, then add the following... (this also works with any core algorithm)
+To retrieve a list of indices for the top scoring features (ranked in descending order), add the following... (this also works with any core algorithm)

 print(fs.top\_features_)